samdelam/gamechanger/README.md

 ## Web version

 - If you don't want to install python and streamlit, you can use the [Web Version](https://gamechanger-dropout.streamlit.app/)
+  - _The web version is a little laggy, so I do recommend installing and running it locally_
+- Make sure you allow autoplay for the webpage on your browser so the sounds play correctly
 - On the cover, you'll see a `⚙️` button.
 Click there to edit the game and Apply the changes when you're done
 - Alternatively, you can `Download config.json` file.
 That file can be imported as a config with the `Upload` button to import all settings next time you visit the page